 - A bowl of fortified, unsweetened breakfast cereal with milk

-- Hummus and wholemeal pitta slices
+- Hummus and wholemeal pitta slices with spinach

 - Baked beans on a jacket potato

 - A wrap filled with cooked beef or roast beef

 - A handful of dried apricots, figs or prunes